InCountry logo

 3. Click Save.

-Sharing reports
+Sharing folders

-1. On the InCountry Reports tab, open the report you want to share.
+1. On the InCountry Reports tab, click All Folders.

 note

 You can continue to add entries as needed.
-You can share with users, groups, roles, territories, or a combination.
+You can share with users, public groups, roles, territories, or a combination.
 If a user is identified in more than one entity, the greatest permission is granted.
 For example, a group is added with Read only, but a user in the group is also added with the Read/Write permission.
 In this case, the Read/Write permissions apply to that user.

 Editing reports